rockset/terraform-provider-rockset/README.md

 The `templates` folder can be used to dictate how a page should render.
 Primarily used for the root page.

 `tfplugindocs` will render documentation based on what's in all the implemented resources.
+You can preview the documentation using the [terraform doc-preview](https://registry.terraform.io/tools/doc-preview) page

 ## Testing
 Acceptance tests are written for all implemented resources and data sources.
 They can be run using `go test`.
 To run acceptance tests the environment variable `TF_ACC` must be set.